aysunrhn/snakemake-tutorial/snakemake_101.md

 - Snakemake
 - Nextflow
 - Galaxy
+- Airflow
 - Jupyter notebooks

+Galaxy, KNIME, and Watchdog have GUI where you can define and execute workflows, making them the easiest to pick up and use without prior coding experience.

+Most of the workflow management systems are code-based; workflows in Andruil, Balsam, Hyperloom, Ruffus, SciPipe, SCOOP, COMPs and JUDI are defined using classes and functions borrowed from other programming languages, such as Python and Scala.
+Airflow, Nextflow, Snakemake, ClusterFlow and BigDataScript, on the other hand, have their own domain specific langauge (DSL) to specify workflows.
+They offer the advantage of being easier to read and understand.

 ## Snakemake: a Python-esque make
 Snakemake essentially builds on the implicit wildcard rule approach of Make, and it extends its capabilities by allowing the use of Python in a pipeline.
 It was developed to create scalable bioinformatics and genomics pipelines, although it can be generalized to other applications as well.